Magene L508 Radar Review: A Worthy Alternative to Varia?

 Magene L508 Summary

-Thanks to the popularity of Varia RTL515, it was only a matter of time before other manufacturers introduced their cycling radars with taillights.
+Thanks to Varia RTL515’s popularity, it was only a matter of time before other manufacturers introduced cycling radars with taillights.

-Unfortunately for them, Garmin patented the technology, making it harder for others to get a piece of the market share.
+Unfortunately for them, Garmin patented the technology, making it harder for others to gain market share.

 Although it remains to be seen how the legal side of things will play out, the Magene L508 is one of the first* direct alternatives to the Varia RTL515.

-*Bryton also introduced its radar with a taillight on Eurobike called Gardia R300.
+*Bryton also introduced its radar with a taillight on Eurobike 2022, the Gardia R300, which was later renamed the Gardia R300L.

 It brings a few new features (more about them below) and seems like a promising newcomer.